Meghan Markle rejoins Instagram on New Year’s Day with video filmed by Prince Harry

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Meghan Markle has officially returned to Instagram, marking a new chapter on the social media platform.
+Meghan Markle officially returned to Instagram on New Year’s Day, signalling a new chapter for the duchess after spending 2024 largely out of the spotlight.

-The Duchess of Sussex launched her personal account on New Year’s Day with a video captured by her husband Prince Harry on a beach near their home in Montecito, California, ABC News reported.
+After years away from the social media platform, the Duchess of Sussex relaunched her personal account on January 1 with a video captured by her husband Prince Harry on a beach near their home in Montecito, California.

-In the clip, Markle, 43, is seen running barefoot toward the waves, her back to the camera.
-She stops to trace “2025” in the sand before giggling and jogging away.
-Dressed in an all-white outfit, Markle disabled comments on the post but received “likes” from celebrity friends including Serena Williams, Chrissy Teigen, and Tan France.
+The return could signal a fresh start for the duchess, the clip shows her running barefoot toward the waves with her back to the camera.
+She stops to trace “2025” in the sand before giggling and jogging away dressed in an all-white outfit.

-In August 2023, Page Six reported that Markle secured the handle @meghan for her Instagram return.
-The account had 113,000 followers when she posted the beach video, though Markle has yet to follow any accounts herself.
-Her profile photo is black-and-white, featuring her smiling with her hair down.
+Comments have been turned off on the post but a host of celebrities including Serena Williams, Chrissy Teigen, and Tan France showed their support by liking the video.

-In an earlier interview with The Cut, Markle teased her return to the platform, saying, “Do you want to know a secret?
-I’m getting back…on Instagram.”
+The handle @meghan had been secured since 2022, with 113,000 people already following the account before the first video was posted, though the duchess is yet to follow any accounts back herself.

 The account featured a bio reading, “By Meghan, The Duchess of Sussex.
 Established 2024,” and a photo grid displaying the brand’s logo.